 Although pet owners would much rather their pet didn’t undergo surgery, there are situations in which a surgical procedure is the only option.
-This includes emergency scenarios where surgery may be needed to save your pet’s life and some elective procedures which have huge benefits for your pet but can only be carried out in a surgical manner.
+This includes emergency scenarios where surgery may be needed to save your pet’s life, as well as elective procedures which have huge benefits for your pet, but can only be carried out in a surgical manner.

 COMMON ELECTIVE PET SURGERIES

 Elective surgery is a procedure that has such significant benefits for your pet that you choose for them to undergo surgery so that they can experience these advantages.
 There are a few different elective pet surgeries, but by far the most common is spaying/neutering.

 Neutering should be a priority for every pet owner in the days after they first bring their pet home.
 Also known as spaying (when referring to females) and castration (when referring to males), neutering is the removal of the reproductive capabilities of your pet by removing the reproductive organs.
 In females, this is the uterus and ovaries, whilst in males, it is the testicles.